How Standardizing Assignee Names help us deliver Best Results?

 How are we trying to solve this problem?

 We at GreyB understand the value the insights hold for the clients.
-Such that the issues don’t become a hindrance in our client’s path to better business decisions, we adopted a mix of unconventional strategies to solve the above-mentioned problems which help us deliver best results to our clients.
+Such that the issues don’t become a hindrance in our client’s path to better business decisions, we adopted a mix of unconventional strategies to solve the above-mentioned problems which help us deliver the best results to our clients.

 Want to know how we solve these issues?
 Let’s have a look.